mattermost/docs/source/install/install-rhel-6-mysql.rst

   ``sudo grep 'temporary password' /var/log/mysqld.log``

 7. Change the root password.
-Login with the password that you obtained from the previous step.
+Log in with the password that you obtained from the previous step.

   ``mysql -u root -p``

 8. Change the password.
-At the mysql prompt, type the following command.
+At the ``mysql`` prompt, type the following command.
 Be sure to replace ``Password42!`` with the password that you want to use.

   ``mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'Password42!';``